wsanchez/pipcmd/README.rst

 pipcmd
 ======

-``pipcmd`` is a tool for installing and managing commands installed using pip.
+``pipcmd`` is a tool for installing and managing commands installed from PyPI.

 Installing ``pipcmd``